Clyn-Mawr Cottages – Blaenau Gwent Rows

 In 1873 Capt.
 Lawrence Heyworth, the chairman of the South Wales Colliery Company purchased land from the Nantyglo & Blaina Coal Company.
 The land was situated close to the Glo-Byllau Farm on Old Blaina Road between Blaina and Abertillery.
 His intention was to open a colliery which he could have control and a vested interest, though was mainly financed by the South Wales Colliery Company.

 At the same time the South Wales Colliery Company planned to build another thirteen similar cottages to add to their housing stock in the Cwmtillery area.
 The new houses would be built opposite the colliery on the eastern bank at Roberts Row with the cottages being of the same design as those at Clyn-Mawr.
-(The other houses at Cwmtillery were the older company’s houses constructed under a different design).
+(The other houses at Cwmtillery were the older colliery company’s houses constructed under a different design).

 The Rising Sun Quarry.